-During manufacture, OXINIUM implants undergo a process that transforms the implant's surface into a hard, ceramicised metal while still retaining all of the durability of the underlying metal.
-In addition to being more durable than a true ceramic, this metal implant's ceramicised surface is more than twice as hard and therefore twice as resistant to the kind of scratching that can cause a cobalt chrome implant to wear out before its time.1
+During manufacture, OXINIUM implants undergo a process that transforms the zirconium surface into a hard, ceramicised metal - while still retaining all of the durability of the underlying metal.
+This means that it won't fracture like a true ceramic, yet its ceramicised surface is more than twice as hard and therefore twice as resistant to the kind of scratching that can cause a cobalt chrome implant to wear out before its time.1

 Important safety notes

 Hip replacement surgery is intended to relieve hip pain and improve hip function.
 However, implants may not produce the same feel or function as your original hip.
 There are potential risks with hip replacement surgery such as loosening, fracture, dislocation, wear and infection that may result in the need for additional surgery.
 Longevity of implants depends on many factors, such as types of activities and weight.
 Do not perform high impact activities such as running and jumping unless your surgeon tells you the bone has healed and these activities are acceptable.
 Early device failure, breakage or loosening may occur if you do not follow your surgeon's limitations on activity level.
 Early failure can happen if you do not guard your hip joint from overloading due to activity level, failure to control body weight, or accidents such as falls.
 Talk to your doctor to determine what treatment may be best for you.